 Expectations of students Uniform Full school uniform is to be worn on arrival and upon leaving the school.
 It must be worn in lessons, around the building and in the playground.
 Coats must be removed inside the school.
 PE or Games kit is to be worn in those lessons.
 Hooded tops and hats are not allowed (with the exception of plain woollen hats in the playground in the Autumn and Spring terms).
 Shirts should be tucked in, trousers pulled up, ties done up and top buttons fastened.
 Details of the uniform are found in Appendix 1.
 No hairstyles that follow extremes of fashion such as shaved heads, large patterns or dyed hair.
 Hair should be in keeping with the formality of the school.
 The use of gold, platinum, or other veneers or caps for purposes of dental ornamentation is prohibited.
-These are often marketed to young people as full or partial 'grills' e 11 d facus annuaged to Uniform including others parents on horouniform, and ha found have in
+These are often marketed to young people as full or Full details of (partial 'grills' our approach to Uniform, including where parents can buy uniform, can be found here in